 - The hilltop village is 19 kilometres away from Nice.
 From Nice, drive via A8, and at Cagnes-sur-Mer change to M336, it takes about 30 minutes by car to reach Saint Paul de Vence.

 - Bus 400 from Nice Airport goes direct to Saint Paul de Vence.
 To Maeght Foundation, get off the bus a stop earlier.
 The total journey has 31 stops.

 Things to do in Saint-Paul-de-Vence

-The village of Saint-Paul-de-Vence has a rich artistic atmosphere.
+Perhaps the second most popular destinations from Nice, the village of Saint-Paul-de-Vence has a rich artistic atmosphere.
 You will notice many sculptures scattered around.
 Hidden amongst its winding, pebbled narrow alleys such as Rue Grande are many art galleries presenting a diversity of artworks.
 Here and there in the villages, you can find traces from some famous artists who used to live in the village.
 There are two hotels the have connections to those artists.
 And don’t miss the exhibitions from the Maeght Foundation whose art collections are impressive and as well as educational.

 Hotel in Saint Paul de Vence